License GuideSOC 53-3032

 How to Get a Heavy Tractor Trailer Truck Driver License.

-You'll follow a similar path in most states.
-Start with accredited education, then pass a national or state exam.
-Next comes supervised experience (hours vary by state).
-A background check is standard.
-Finally, complete continuing education credits before you renew your license.
-The specific requirements differ from state to state, so check your state's minimums for education hours, degree level, and experience length.
+You'll follow these core steps to get licensed across most states.
+First, complete accredited education in your field.
+Next, pass either a national or state exam.
+Then gain supervised experience (hours vary by state).
+You'll need to clear a background check.
+Finally, complete continuing education before each renewal.
+Requirements shift state to state, so verify your specific minimums for education hours, degree level, and experience length with your state board.

 1